Why this Regent Park mom gave up trying to enrol her kids in local rec programs | CBC News

-Regent Park kids being squeezed out of their own pool, city councillor says
+Regent Park kids being squeezed out of their own pool, Toronto councillor says

 70% of pool users coming from other, more affluent neighbourhoods

-Families from across the city are flooding Regent Park's state-of-the-art recreational facilities, leaving local kids from low-income families out in the cold, according to the local city councillor.
+Families from across the city are flooding Regent Park's state-of-the-art recreational facilities, shutting out local kids from low-income families, according to the city councillor.

 "As a result of the surging demand for recreation services in a growing city and across the downtown neighbourhoods, Regent Park residents have experienced tremendous difficulty in accessing programs offered in their own neighbourhood," her report notes.